Make a Batch of Peach Freezer Jam!

 How to Peel the Peaches

 To make peach freezer jam with fresh peaches, start by washing and peeling peaches.
-The easiest way to peel peaches is by blanching them for 2 or 3 minutes in boiling water then quickly dunking them in ice water.
+The easiest way to peel peaches is by blanching them for 2 or 3 minutes in boiling water and then quickly dunking them in ice water.
 The skins should slip right off.
 If the peaches were picked too green this method may not work as well.

 Crush the Peaches